-CISSP is one of the world’s most valued and sought-after certifications on information security.
+CISSP or Certified Information Systems Security Professional is one of the world’s most valued and sought-after certifications in information security.
 The CISSP certification exam is challenging.
-Hence, it requires in-depth insights and a solid understanding of the core information security concepts.
-Not just this, you also need to dedicate 40 to 70 hours of study, you must bear the CISSP certification cost and you must fully understand the CISSP study material and be ready for the exam.
-And CISSP practice exam questions will be one of the most helpful study materials during your CISSP certification journey.
-The more you practice, the more you will double your chances to pass the CISSP exam on your first attempt.
+Hence, successfully passing it requires in-depth insights and a solid understanding of the core information security concepts.
+Not just this, you also need to dedicate 40 to 70 hours of study for the exam preparation, you must bear the CISSP certification cost and you must fully understand the CISSP study material and be ready for the exam.
+And CISSP practice test questions will be one of the most helpful study materials during your CISSP certification journey.
+The more you practice, the more you will double your chances to pass the CISSP test on your first attempt.

-Why Should You Go Through CISSP Practice Exam?
+Why Should You Go Through the CISSP Practice Exam?

 You can take a look at our 30 mins Free CISSP Training demo.